What is the main conflict in A Passage to India?

 major conflict Adela Quested accuses Dr. Aziz of attempting to sexually assault her in one of the Marabar Caves.
 Aziz suspects Fielding has plotted against him with the English.

-How is the theme of confrontation of cultures presented in A Passage to India?
+What is the larger setting of A Passage to India?

-What is the significance of the novel Passage to India?
+What is the significance of the title A Passage to India?

 Apparently the title, ” A Passage to India’ may signify a journey to India but as a matter of fact there is more then that.
 It is a journey of the mind in search of new ventures, a journey of the soul to understand thoroughly what India really is.

-What is the climax of A Passage to India?
+How is India portrayed in A Passage to India?